Renusree-P/Trends-in-the-movie-industry-using-Tableau/README.md

 5) Is there a time during the year that people are more likely to go to a theater to watch a movie?
 What are some explanations for these results?

 #### Findings
+1) Evolution: Both the budget and gross earnings are increasing overtime.
+The gross earnings are raising more rapidly.
+2) Genre Impact:  Genres like animation and family movies having a much larger gap between the movie budget and its gross earnings.
+3) Star Impact: Stars certainly had some impact on the movie warnings.
+But this is not only a single factor influencing the movie earnings.
+4) Viewership and Movie ratings:  G rated movies had drastic changes in viewership.
+5) Seasinal trends: The months with the most movie viewership are the summer months of May, June, and July as well as the winter months around Thanksgiving and Christmas in November and December.

 #### Limitations
 #### Future Work